oomek/attractplus/Layouts.md

      The default value is `false`.
 It's advised to force anisotropic filtering in the display driver settings if the Image with auto generated mipmap is scaled by the ratio that is not isotropic.
+   * `repeat`&#x1F538;Enables texture repeat when set to true.
+Default value is false.
+     To see the effect `subimg_width/height` must be set larger than `texture_width/height`
+   * `clear`&#x1F538;[surface only] When set to false surface is not cleared before the next frame.
+This can be used for various accumulative effects.

 Member Functions: